rvagg/cborg/README.md

 * Objects containing circular references will be rejected.
 * JavaScript objects that don't have standard CBOR type representations (without tags) may be rejected or encoded in surprising ways.
 If you need to encode a `Date` or a `RegExp` or another exotic type, you should either form them into intermediate forms before encoding or enable a tag encoder (see [Type encoders](#type-encoders)).
-  * Supported types are: `null`, `undefined`, `number`, `bigint`, `string`, `boolean`, `Array`, `Object`, `Map`, `Buffer`, `ArrayBuffer`, `DataView`, `Uint8Array` and all other `TypedArray`s (the underlying byte array of TypedArrays is encoded, so they will all round-trip as a `Uint8Array` since the type information is lost).
+  * Natively supported types are: `null`, `undefined`, `number`, `bigint`, `string`, `boolean`, `Array`, `Object`, `Map`, `Buffer`, `ArrayBuffer`, `DataView`, `Uint8Array` and all other `TypedArray`s (the underlying byte array of TypedArrays is encoded, so they will all round-trip as a `Uint8Array` since the type information is lost).
 * `Number`s will be encoded as integers if they don't have a fractional part (`1` and `1.0` are both considered integers, they are identical in JavaScript).
 Otherwise they will be encoded as floats.
 * Integers will be encoded to their smallest possible representations: compacted (into the type byte), 8-bit, 16-bit, 32-bit or 64-bit.
 * Integers larger than `Number.MAX_SAFE_INTEGER` or less than `Number.MIN_SAFE_INTEGER` will be encoded as floats.
 There is no way to safely determine whether a number has a fractional part outside of this range.
 * `BigInt`s are supported by default within the 64-bit unsigned range but will be also be encoded to their smallest possible representation (so will not round-trip as a `BigInt` if they are smaller than `Number.MAX_SAFE_INTEGER`).
 Larger `BigInt`s require a tag (officially tags 2 and 3).
 * Floats will be encoded in their smallest possible representations: 16-bit, 32-bit or 64-bit.
+Unless the `float64` option is supplied.
 * Object properties are sorted according to the original [RFC 7049](https://tools.ietf.org/html/rfc7049) canonical representation recommended method: length-first and then bytewise.
-Note that this recommendation has changed in [RFC 8949](https://tools.ietf.org/html/rfc8949) to be a plain bytewise (this is not currently supported but pull requests are welcome).
+Note that this recommendation has changed in [RFC 8949](https://tools.ietf.org/html/rfc8949) to be plain bytewise (this is not currently supported but pull requests are welcome to add it as an option).
 * The only CBOR major 7 "simple values" supported are `true`, `false`, `undefined` and `null`.
-"Simple values" outside of this range are intentionally not supported.
+"Simple values" outside of this range are intentionally not supported (pull requests welcome to enable them with an option).
 * Objects, arrays, strings and bytes are encoded as fixed-length, encoding as indefinite length is intentionally not supported.

 #### Options

 * `float64` (boolean, default `false`): do not attempt to store floats as their smallest possible form, store all floats as 64-bit
 * `typeEncoders` (object): a mapping of type name to function that can encode that type into cborg tokens.
+This may also be used to reject or transform types as objects are dissected for encoding.
 See the [Type encoders](#type-encoders) section below for more information.

 ### `decode(data[, options])`